doyougnu/ghc-proposals/proposals/0000-causal-profiler.rst

 Backward Compatibility
 ----------------------
-Will your proposed change cause any existing programs to change behaviour or stop working?
+Will your proposed change cause any existing programs to change behavior or stop working?
 Assess the expected impact on existing code on the following scale:

 0. No breakage